Request a call

 This course is no longer open for enrolments and has been replaced with the FNS40820 Certificate IV in Finance and Mortgage Broking.
 Click here to view new course details.

 Are you a wanting to become a mortgage broker and receive your RG 206 compliance?

-Kaplan’s Certificate IV in Finance and Mortgage Broking (FNS40815) is for those wanting a career in the finance and mortgage broking industry.
-This course is ideal for new entrants to the mortgage broking industry and those currently providing mortgage broking services and looking to gain a formal qualification while meeting the education requirements outlined in ASIC’s RG 206.
+Kaplan Professional’s FNS40815 Certificate IV in Finance and Mortgage Broking is for those wanting a career in the finance and mortgage broking industry.
+This online course is ideal for new entrants to the mortgage broking industry and those currently providing mortgage broking services and looking to gain a formal qualification while meeting the education requirements outlined in ASIC’s RG 206.

 Click here to download the course outline.

-Students who successfully complete the Certificate IV in Finance and Mortgage Broking (FNS40815) will be awarded units of competency.
-Students can then choose to enrol into the Diploma of Finance and Mortgage Broking Management (FNS50315) course consisting of one subject, the Diploma Upgrade Module.
+Individuals who successfully complete the FNS40815 Certificate IV in Finance and Mortgage Broking will be awarded units of competency.
+Individuals can then choose to upgrade and enrol into the FNS50315 Diploma of Finance and Mortgage Broking Management.

 Upon successful completion of this qualification, students should be able to: